m7kvqbe1/home/content/posts/automated-ticket-alerts.md

 draft = false
 +++

-A small program in Go for scraping ticket websites and sending SMS messages when resale tickets become available.
+A small program in Go for polling and scraping ticket websites then sending SMS messages when resale tickets become available.

 This was a learning exercise in Go concurrency: goroutines, channels, wait groups etc.